 Fortunately, even though the majority of services are still focused on non-trans female survivors, there are a growing number of healing and supportive options for trans survivors through both mainstream service providers, as well as some LGBT Community Centers and LGBT Anti-Violence Programs.
-FORGE also offers virtual/ internet-based support for trans survivors (see FORGE Services section in this guide for more details).
+FORGE also offers virtual/internet-based support for trans survivors (See page 62 for more details).